Tiiker1/taigrbot-old/README.md

 ## Changelog:

+<h4>05.06.2024</h4>
+- modified buttons command with following changes:<br>
+- rename for rolemenu command in file and usage<br>
+- rename for add_option to addrole<br>
+- rename for remove_option to removerole<br>
+-
+- started developing frontend to be more clear and more usable for end users

 <h4>04.06.2024</h4>
 - added xp system with leaderboard and xp command<br>
 - added xp system imports and setupcall functions<br>